madneal/everywhere/README.md

 * Nearly realtime search after index
 * Now, the search supports Chinese and English words.
 Maybe the search still need optimization.

+## Environment requirements
+* The application is based on x64 OS JDK.
+* The JRE version is 1.8.
+The JRE has been included in the file folder.

 ## Main techniques
 * [lucene](https://lucene.apache.org/core/)
 * [javaFX](http://www.oracle.com/technetwork/java/javafx/overview/index.html)